NBA, U.S. Tennis, Sky, urge U.S. action on alleged Saudi TV piracy

-BeoutQ emerged in 2017 after Saudi Arabia and its allies launched a diplomatic and trade boycott of Qatar, which it accused of supporting terrorism, something Doha denies.
+BeoutQ emerged in 2017 after Saudi Arabia and its Gulf allies launched a diplomatic and trade boycott of Qatar, which it accused of supporting terrorism, which Doha denies, saying the boycott seeks to curtail its sovereignty.

 The channel is widely available in Saudi Arabia.
-But Riyadh says it is not based there and authorities are committed to fighting piracy.
+Riyadh, however, says beoutQ it is not based in the country and that Saudi authorities are committed to fighting piracy.

 While initially targeting lucrative sports content held by Qatar’s beIN Sports such as Premier League soccer, some broadcasters say the network has since expanded to include entertainment and is now reaching users in Europe, undercutting the value of their television rights.